Jannus-dev/GeoProfs/README.md

 # GeoProfs
-> The API for the GeoProfs project
+> The frontend for the GeoProfs project

 ## Table of Contents
 - [Installation](#installation)